Dating back to the 1790s, the site is commonly called the Old Sydney Burial Ground.

 Graves to governance

-In 1865 the City once again applied for a grant of a portion of the old burial ground.
-This time the colonial government agreed and part of the cemetery was formally transferred to the City in 1869 for the construction of the Sydney Town Hall.
+In 1865 the council once again applied for a grant of a portion of the old burial ground.
+This time the colonial government agreed and part of the cemetery was formally transferred to the City of Sydney in 1869 for the construction of the Sydney Town Hall.

 Politician and undertaker Robert Stewart was given the difficult task of exhuming the remains.